-“With over half of the world’s population living in urban areas, man has never been so disconnected from nature and the open spaces.”
+“With over half of the world’s population living in urban areas, man has never been so disconnected from nature and open spaces.”

 Young French photographer Brice Portolano has always been inspired by the relationship between nature and humanity.
 In 2013, he started an ongoing project titled ”No Signal,” which documents various examples of people returning to the wilderness across the Western world.
 The series “Arctic Love” is just one of the four striking photoessays that compose the project as a whole.

 In “Arctic Love,” Portolano chose to focus his lens on Tinja, a young and brave Finnish woman.
 After completing her studies in biology six years ago, she decided to leave the city of Jyväskylä for the arctic landscapes of Lapland.
 She eventually settled down 180 miles from the nearest town.
 There, together with her boyfriend Alex, she undertook a completely different lifestyle.
 Today, she raises 85 sled huskies while living in a cabin with no running water or electricity.

 In the following interview, Portolano tells us about his experiences with these individuals and reveals a bit more about his work process.

 LC: ”Arctic Love” is part of a larger body of work called “No Signal.”
 What drew you towards this subject in the start?

 BP: It all started in 2013.
 I was traveling on a road trip in the Western US when, through Couchsurfing, I met Ben and his girlfriend Katherine.
 They were planning to butcher a hog while I stayed with them.
 I was curious and wanted to know more about their lifestyle.

 Ben is one of these Americans who want to know and control where their food comes from.
 Living in an urban part of Salt Lake City, he and his wife have organized their house and backyard in order to produce as much of their own food as possible.
 A few years ago, Ben decided to go further into self-sustainability by hunting his own meat.